leeh1102/fulhaus-fe/README.md

 ## Getting Started

-If you are runing evelopment first time, run this code first:
+If it is the first time running it, run this code first:

 ```
 npm install